Talk about the dreamiest cake…wow, you will fall in love. I promise.

 Now, before I go on about fruit and dessert, let’s talk specifically about oranges.
 My oldest son has had a love affair with oranges and orange juice his whole life.
 Nothing else would ever do.
 We call it his “signature flavor”.
 His adoration for the orange carries on to other foods as well; scented orange chicken, orange popsicles, orange beef and yes…orange in his cake.
 This boy should have grown up on an grove instead of a vineyard.

 With orange juice as a staple in his life, I have never worried about his vitamin C intake.
-And I have always made sure he was getting the best 100% Florida Orange Juice I could find.
+And I have always made sure he was getting the best orange juice I could find.
 His only requirement was it had to be “pulp free”.
 Luckily, in thirteen years, he has rarely been sick.
 I have always suspected his love and daily intake of orange juice has kept him well.

 Over the years I have found using orange juice in recipes to be quite versatile.
 Smoothies, salad dressings, marinades, and today’s dessert take on a lovely citrusy flavor when orange juice becomes part of the ingredient list.